-The National Union Catalog of Manuscript Collections (NUCMC) is commemorating the sesquicentennial of the Civil War by compiling information about historical documents from across the country regarding the outbreak of the Civil War, complete with links to the home historical societies and repositories of the materials.
+A new Documentary Heritage of the Civil War from NUCMC has been gathered.
+The National Union Catalog of Manuscript Collections (NUCMC) commemorated the sesquicentennial of the Civil War by compiling information about historical documents from library and archives across the country, complete with links to the historical societies and repositories of the materials.

 NUCMC is a cooperative cataloging project at the Library of Congress that has been operating for many years.
 Their Civil War effort, entitled “NUCMC and the Documentary Heritage of the American Civil War,” can be viewed here.